Munawwar/react-pack-mule/README.md

 ### API Reference

+##### useStore(selector&lt;Function&gt;[, comparator = shallowEqual])

+Alias to zustand's useStore() hook.

+Parameters:

+selector: A function that picks the states you want from the store.

+Returns: States that you returned from function.

+<br><br>

-##### useStore(selector&lt;String[]|Function&gt;[, comparator = shallowEqual])
+##### useGlobalState(selector&lt;String&gt;[, comparator = shallowEqual])

-React hook to fetch the properties you want from global store.
-Using the hook also associates the component with only those props you've asked for.
+React hook to fetch property you want from global store.
+Using the hook also associates the component with the single prop you've asked for.
 This makes re-rendering performance much better.

 Parameters:

-selector: Array of prop names (strings) you want to fetch from global store or a function that picks the states you want from the store.
+selector: A property name (string) you want to fetch from global store.

-Returns: If array selector was used, then return value is an object with the key, values for each prop name you asked for.
-If a value doesn't exist you get undefined as the value for the prop name.
+Returns: property from the global store as the passed selector.
+If a value doesn't exist you get undefined.
-If you used a selector function, then function's signature follows exactly as zustand's useStore() method's selector.

-<br><br>

-##### useGlobalStates

-Alias to useStore.
-It's exactly the same.
-This interface is there to keep compatibility with `react-global-states` library

 <br><br>